Skip to main content

 The smirk

 This is the general rule for stocks in particular.
-When it comes to options, OTM puts trade at a much higher implied volatility (IV) than OTM calls.
+When it comes to options, OTM puts trade at a much higher implied volatility than OTM calls.

 One way to think of it is like insurance.
 You pay a premium to insure your house against a fire, which is like buying puts as part of an options strategy.
-You generally don't pay high premiums to insure against your house suddenly doubling in value, which would be buying calls.
-The market charges a premium for fear.

 Larger forces at play

-It isn't only retail traders like you buying puts that cause the smirk; it’s the massive gravitational pull of institutional investors.
+It isn’t only retail traders like you buying puts that cause the smirk; it’s the gravitational pull of institutional investors.

 Institutions like pension funds, endowments, and mutual funds hold trillions of dollars in long equity positions.
 By mandate, many of these funds are required to hedge their portfolios.

-They’re "forced buyers" of OTM puts.
-Because they own the stock, they don't need calls.
-They already profit if the market goes up.
-But they do need downside protection.
+They’re “forced buyers” of OTM puts.
+Because they own the stock, they don’t need calls.

 This structural, relentless demand for OTM puts keeps the left side of the volatility curve consistently elevated.